The time of his prophecy is between 663 B.C and 612 B.C. It is between the fall of Thebes and Assyrian itself.

 O Judah, keep your appointed feasts… these are feasts of Lev 23 that they had not been keeping not that they would have been allowed to anyway while they were in captivity.

-This will be a part of the good news that JC will bring and implement
+This will be a part of the good news that Christ will bring and implement

 Context is the day of the Lord